binh04032003/adversarial-recurrent-ids/README.md

 # adversarial-recurrent-ids
 Contact: Alexander Hartl, Maximilian Bachl.
-Explainability methods and Adversarial Robustness metrics for RNNs for Intrusion Detection Systems.

 This repository contains the code and the figures for the [upcoming paper](https://arxiv.org/abs/1912.09855) dealing with Explainability and Adversarial Robustness for RNNs.
 We perform our study in the context of Intrusion Detection Systems.